Accelerate your biologic drug development with Praesto®

 In the solution #1 the resins GS176, S957, S958 and S956 and in the solution #2 the GS206 and GS218 were tested.

-The upgrade parameter in Table 3 was calculated as loading of metal x divided by concentration of metal x in the initial feed solution.
+The upgrade parameter in the table above was calculated as loading of metal x divided by concentration of metal x in the initial feed solution.
 The best Sc upgrade was obtained for the GS218 resin.
 It is remarkable that all tested resins demonstrate upgrade parameters for such impurities as Fe and Cr as low as <1 indicating excellent selectivity over these elements.
 Thus, right choice of the resin in this application will be a tradeoff between higher scandium loading on one side and purity of the loaded scandium on another side.
-Definitely, the complexity of downstream separation of scandium and thorium will influence this choice.
+Definitely, the complexity of the downstream separation of scandium and thorium will influence this choice.

 Desorption of scandium is most effective from GS218 resin.
 In addition, due to higher scandium loading at sorption, the average concentration of scandium in the desorbate is also higher than for other resins.
 Desorption from S958 is also effective but the grade of the average desorbate is lower.
 It is interesting to notice that the GS176 desorption profile, which is also effective, is shifted right by about 1 BV.
 It is as if this resin requires more carbonate for scandium desorption and reflecting a chemical difference of this resin.